 - On a Par 5, a GIR is when you reach the green on your 3rd shot.

-As you can see in the image, the GIR is 31.5%, meaning that 31.5% of the time, this golfer is hitting the green in the regulation number of shots.
+As you can see in the image, the GIR is 20%, meaning that only 20% of the time, this golfer is hitting the green in the regulation number of shots.

 You can use your per-hole putting average as an indicator of how solid your putting game is.